 This unique, intellectually stimulating and fascinating course is perfect for any musician wishing to hone their teaching skills.
 Understanding effective pedagogy has made my teaching more rewarding and I relish the opportunity to facilitate someone's learning of music.
-It has helped me secure teaching jobs in two schools, a music centre and build up a plethora of private pupils.Katie, 2017 graduate
+It has helped me secure teaching jobs in two schools, a music centre and build up a plethora of private pupils.Katie, MA Music Education

 The skills and experience you'll gain on this course are directly applicable to your career.
 Our students report that the course has helped them to boost their employability and gain confidence as a teacher.

 You'll study six taught modules totalling 120 credits - two modules in each of the Autumn, Spring and Summer Terms.

 Part-time students will take modules 1, 3 and 5 during Year 1, and modules 2, 4 and 6 during Year 2.